These FAQs have been adapted from Get America Covered’s materials.

 - The final deadline to enroll for 2019 coverage is December 15, 2018.

 - Millions of Americans have signed up for coverage through HealthCare.gov.
 They are benefiting from the peace of mind that comes with having quality coverage at a price they can afford.

-- More than 12 million signed up for coverage during the last Open Enrollment.
+- 8.8 million signed up for coverage during the last Open Enrollment.

 - Free tools on HealthCare.gov and personal assistance on the ground in communities across the nation are available to make sure you feel confident that you’ve picked the right plan for you and your family.